 * Prepare sample ballots with students' names and conduct a mock election.

 If I had to select any genre of writing, it would be my first love, poetry!
-Poetry is more spontaneous and doesn't require the discipline that writing fiction or even nonfiction require.
+Poetry is more spontaneous and doesn't require the discipline that writing fiction or even nonfiction requires.
 My first two books were poetry--A Collection of Poetry and Exclamations of Joy.

 When I was in the classroom, I encouraged my students to keep a poetry journal, in which they would write poems about any topic they chose.
 Then I gave them an opportunity to share one of their poems either at the beginning or near the end of class.(Voluntarily) Sometimes, I had goosebumps after listening to some of their passionate work.
 Absolutely rewarding!